awakari/.github/profile/README.md

 ## 1.1.
 Comparison

-Awakari may be used together with another reliable message queue system and inherit the persistence and delivery guarantee.
 The key differences from other message pub/sub solutions are:
 <table>
     <thead>
         <tr>